dart-lang/language/issues/0006. Super-invocations in mixins/0007. Mixin declarations/lrhn-strawman.md

 This allows easier migration from existing classes that are used as both superclass and mixin.

 ### Potential future changes

 #### Deprecating derived mixins

-In a future version of Dart, we'll remove the ability to derive a mixin from a class declaration.
+In a future version of Dart, we'll may want to remove the ability to derive a mixin from a class declaration.

 This requires existing code to be rewritten.
 The rewrite is simple: